 Clean up guidelines

-- The maximum quantity of material acceptable is no larger than two cubic metres (this does not include metal).
+- The maximum quantity of material acceptable is no larger than two cubic meters.

 - Materials shall be presented no earlier and no later than the DAY BEFORE your collection date.